Uninett/Argus/README.rst

         tailwindcss -c src/argus_htmx/tailwind/tailwind.config.js -i src/argus_htmx/tailwind/styles.css --output src/argus_htmx/static/styles.css

-   We recommend running this is in a separate terminal with the ``--watch`` flag so that the "styles.css" file is auto-updated when you save a template.
+   We recommend running this in a separate terminal with the ``--watch`` flag so that the "styles.css" file is auto-updated when you save a template.